Sri Lanka Armed Forces: First JVP Insurrection

+Sri Lankan Civil War and the Second JVP Insurrection

-By the early 1980s, the Sri Lanka Armed Forces mobilized against the insurgency of Tamil militant groups in the north of the island.
+By the early 1980s, the Sri Lanka Armed Forces mobilised against the insurgency of Tamil militant groups in the north of the island.
 This was the beginning of the Sri Lankan Civil War.
 The size of the Armed Forces grew rapidly in the 1980s.
-By the mid-1980s, the Armed Forces began launching operations in the like of conventional warfare against the Liberation Tigers of Tamil Eelam (LTTE) which had by then became the most powerful of the Tamil militant groups.
+By the mid-1980s, the Armed Forces began launching operations in the like of conventional warfare against the Liberation Tigers of Tamil Eelam (LTTE) which had by then became the most powerful of the Tamil militant groups and had been proscribed as a terrorist organisation by the Sri Lanka.

 This led to India intervening by entering Sri Lankan air space to carry out food drops.
 Shortly afterward the Indo-Sri Lankan Accord was signed and the Indian Peace Keeping Force (IPKF) was sent to Sri Lanka to establish peace.

 The military was redistricted to its bases but was soon involved in another insurrection by the JVP in the south of the island from 1987 to 1989.
 In the north, tension increased with the LTTE and the IPKF leading to open war with the two suffering heavy casualties.
 In 1990 the IPKF pulled out and the war commenced with the Sri Lanka Armed Forces and the LTTE.

 In 1994, a brief ceasefire came into place and peace talks began.
-The ceasefire ended when the LTTE attacked several docked naval gunboats.
-The phase of the war that followed, known as Eelam War III, saw a conventional war taking place in the northern and eastern provinces of the island and terrorist attacks in other parts of the country.
+The ceasefire ended when the LTTE sack two SLN gunboats.
+The phase of the war that followed, known as Eelam War III, saw a conventional war taking place in the northern and eastern provinces of the island and LTTE attacks in other parts of the country, which included several largescale suicide bombings.
 The Sri Lankan Army began deploying full divisions in offensive operations and the Navy and Air Force increased their inventories to support the Army.